Skip to content

 Approve engagement letter

-As part of the AML Customer Due Diligence, it is essential that every client receives and approves the engagement letter, general terms and conditions, and the privacy statement.
-When signing the agreement, obviously, but also throughout its validity in the event of changes, such as changes to the general terms and conditions or applicable rates.
+In the context of the AML Customer Due Diligence, it is essential that every client receives and approves the engagement letter, general terms and conditions, and the privacy statement.
+The client must agree to the engagement letter again when changes occur, such as when general conditions or fees change.

 Engagement letter